We need you

 The certified pet therapy dogs offer patients a soothing presence and provide a sense of companionship.
 Along with feeling less alone during a hospital visit, pet therapy can help patients and their families cope with worry and stress, because it’s hard not to smile when you see a happy face and a wagging tail!

-SRHS has incorporated pet therapy, also known as animal-assisted therapy, into several of their facilities, including Spartanburg Medical Center, Spartanburg Medical Center – Mary Black, Pelham Medical Center, Cherokee Medical Center and the SRHS Hospice Home.
+SRHS has incorporated pet therapy, also known as animal-assisted therapy, into several of their facilities, including Spartanburg Medical Center, Spartanburg Medical Center – Mary Black Campus, Pelham Medical Center, Cherokee Medical Center and Hospice Home.

 A patient’s medical provider must approve pet therapy visits, and the dogs are only allowed in specific areas of the hospital.